protonemedia/laravel-splade-docs/x-defer.md

 ## Request body

-By default, the component peforms a `GET` request with a `application/json` accept header.
+By default, the component performs a `GET` request with an `application/json` accept header.
 You may change this with the `method` and `accept-header` attributes.
 In case you need to post data, you may use the `request` attribute:

 ```blade
 <x-splade-defer method="POST" url="/post/increase" request="{ post_id: 1 }">